libp2p.pubsub package

 Generate subscription message with all topics we are subscribed to only send hello packet if we have subscribed topics.

-get_msg_validators(msg: Message) Tuple[TopicValidator, ...]
+get_msg_validators(msg: Message) tuple[TopicValidator, ...]

 Get all validators corresponding to the topics in the message.